Self-Pity Is a Drug.

 You call them toxic.

-The Fix Is Ugly - But It Works.
+The Fix Is Ugly.

 The antidote?

-Movement.
-Ownership.
 Brutal self-respect.

 Get up.